Career

 2. Prioritize One-on-One Communication

-Large group settings may be draining, but deep one-on-one conversations are an introvert's strength.
-Build relationships with key people over lunch or coffee breaks.
-A few deep connections often build more workplace trust than many shallow ones.
+Even if large groups feel overwhelming, deep one-on-one conversations are an introvert's forte.
+Build individual relationships with key people through lunch or short coffee breaks.
+A few deep relationships are more effective for building workplace trust than many shallow ones.

 3. Protect Recovery Time

-After meetings and social interactions, introverts need solo time to recharge.
-Spending lunch alone or taking 10-minute breaks between meetings isn't slacking; it's investing in sustained performance.
+After meetings and social interactions, you need alone time to recharge.
+Spend lunch breaks alone, insert ten-minute breaks between meetings.
+Reframe recovery time not as "slacking" but as "investment in maintaining performance."
 (Books on introvert workplace strategies offer systematic learning)

 Introverts don't need to become extroverts.
-Prepare for meetings, deepen one-on-one relationships, and protect recovery time.
-Understanding your traits and adopting matching strategies lets introverts thrive in any workplace.
+Prepare for meetings in advance, deepen one-on-one relationships, and protect recovery time.
+By understanding your characteristics and adopting strategies that match them, introverts can thrive fully at work.
+Start by choosing one meeting next week, reviewing the agenda in advance, and jotting down your opinions in three lines.

 Related articles